Fake PayPal 800-948-7480 Scam Email (Penny Scam) – Do NOT Call This Number| IT Support & Computer Repair | Houston Tech Guys

 Houston Tech Guys Scam Recovery Help

-Houston Tech Guys regularly helps local residents and businesses deal with scams, phishing emails, and compromised computers.
+Houston Tech Guys regularly helps residents and businesses deal with scams, phishing emails, and compromised computers.

 If you believe your system may have been infected or someone accessed your accounts, we can help with: